GovTechSG/seed-documentation/seed-onboarding-instructions-windows.md

 <kbd>![access-work-or-school](images/onboarding-instructions-for-windows/access-work-or-school.png ':size=600')</kbd>

 3. Approve your TechPass login using the authenticator app that was used to set up TechPass MFA.
-However, if you are a public officer, you must first approve your WOG login before approving your Techpass login.
+However, if you are a public officer using your GMD device, you must first sign in to your WOG account before approving your Techpass login.
 <!-- the appropriate login credentials to sign in with two-factor authentication:
    - If you are a public officer, use your [WOG ID](terms-definitions).
    - If you are a vendor, use your [TechPass ID](terms-definitions). -->